 This chapter provides information about getting started with Oracle Ultra Search.
-It features an example scenario that describes installation and use of Oracle Ultra Search.
+A case study is featured that describes installation and use of Oracle Ultra Search.
 It enables you to create a browser-based search application to query data sources.

-For this example, a fictional customer service call center named Ultra Appliance, Inc. is used.
-Ultra Appliance is a major retail company that sells and supports hundreds of different appliances from dozens of different manufacturers in stores nationwide.
-Customers contact the customer service call center every day to receive technical help for, and assistance with, an appliance.
+The example uses a fictional customer service call center named Ultra Appliance, Inc. Ultra Appliance is a retail company that sells and supports hundreds of different appliances from dozens of manufacturers nationwide.
+Customers contact the customer service call center every day to receive technical Help for, and assistance with, an appliance.